sevidmusic/Roady/README.md

-If a Request named `foo` is made then the Route in the previous example will have it's output rendered in the layout's `<request-specific-content></request-specific-content>` section if the `<request-specific-content></request-specific-content>` is defined by the `layout`.
+If a Request named `foo` is made then the Route in the previous example will have it's output rendered in the layout's `<request-specific-content></request-specific-content>` position if the `<request-specific-content></request-specific-content>` is defined by the `layout`.

-Layouts may also define additional sections that are unique to the Layout.
+Layouts may also define additional positions that are unique to the Layout.

-For example, the following layout defines a custom section named `foo` in addition to the `<request-specific-content></request-specific-content>`
+For example, the following layout defines a custom position named `foo` in addition to the `<request-specific-content></request-specific-content>`
-section:
+position:

 ```html
 <foo></foo>